curranConcepts/curranConcepts/README.md

  🌎 I'm always exploring new skills and love taking on new and exciting challenges.

- 🚧 I’m currently working on a social media application for sharing AI generated artwork.
+ 🚧 I’m currently working on a social media application for sharing Images.

  📖 I'm currently reading "Clean code" by Robbert C. Martin and "Choke" by Chuck Palahnuik.